Darius Garland NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, he's put up 16.2% of the Cavaliers' attempted field goals, as he's averaging 16.4 per contest.

-- He's put up 6.0 threes per game, or 15.9% of his team's shots from beyond the arc this season.
+- He's taken 6.0 threes per game, or 15.9% of his team's shots from beyond the arc this season.

-- On defense, the Knicks have allowed 113.1 points per game, which is 12th-best in the league.
+- Giving up 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA on defense.

-- On the glass, the Knicks are ranked seventh in the NBA, giving up 42 rebounds per contest.
+- Allowing 42 rebounds per contest, the Knicks are the seventh-ranked team in the league.

-- Giving up 25.1 assists per game, the Knicks are the 13th-ranked team in the NBA.
+- The Knicks allow 25.1 assists per game, 13th-ranked in the league.

-- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked team in the NBA.
+- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the league.

 Darius Garland vs. the Knicks